 Here's the best way to prepare for anal sex and how to safely enjoy it.

-But people aren’t just interested in watching anal sex, they want to have it!
+But people aren’t just content with watching anal sex; they want to have it!
 (After all, that’s why you clicked on this article!)

 Men, women, and nonbinary folks across the globe want to stick it in each other’s booties!